Florent Groberg: Personal life

-Groberg married Carsen Alexa Zarin on November 17, 2018, who is originally from Saint Louis, Missouri and is of Jewish ancestry.
+Groberg married Carsen Alexa Zarin in November 2018, who is originally from Saint Louis, Missouri and is of Jewish ancestry.
 Although a self-described lifelong Republican, he endorsed Hillary Clinton in the 2016 United States presidential election and spoke at the 2016 Democratic National Convention.
+He was featured in a 2025 official US Army social media post marking the anniversary of the suicide bomber attack as a "powerful story of courage, sacrifice, and heroism".

 Awards and decorations

 Groberg has been awarded the following: